AdityaB786/Tirthayatrik-startup/README.md

 # Tirthayatrik

-Tirthayatrik is a pilgrimage tour and travel website built using **Next.js** and **TypeScript**.
-The website provides detailed pilgrimage packages, trust-building sections, testimonials, blogs, and contact details.
-This project is designed to be visually appealing and SEO-optimized.
+Tirthayatrik (tirthayatrik.com) is a pilgrimage tour and travel website built using Next.js and TypeScript.
+This website was developed for a client who has this startup.
+It provides detailed pilgrimage packages, trust-building sections, testimonials, blogs, and contact details.
+The project is designed to be visually appealing and SEO-optimized.

 ## Features